nus-cs2030s/2425-s2/docs/exercises/ex2-task.md

 # Exercise 2: Simulation 2

-- Deadline: 14 February 2023, Wednesday, 23:59 SGT
+- Deadline: 11 February 2025, Wednesday, 12:00 SGT
 - Difficulty Level: 5

 ## Prerequisite:

 - Completed Exercise 1
 - Caught up to Unit 19 of Lecture Notes
-- Familiar with the CS2030S Java style guide

 ## Goal

-This is a continuation of Exercise 1.
-Exercise 2 changes some of the requirements of Exercise 1 and adds some new things to the world that we are simulating.
-The goal is to demonstrate that, when OO principles are applied properly, we can adapt our code to changes in the requirement with less effort.
-If your design for Exercise 1 follows the OOP principles, then only about 50 lines of changes/additions are required.
+ Exercise 2 is a continuation of Exercise 1.
+It revises and extends the requirements of Exercise 1 by introducing some new elements to simulation.
+The goal is to demonstrate how well-designed object-oriented code can adapt to requirement changes with minimal effort.
+If your design for Exercise 1 follows the OOP principles, then you **only need about 50 lines** of changes/additions to solve Exercise 2.

-For Exercise 2, you should (i) improve upon your design for Exercise 1 if needed, (ii) update `BankSimulation` and associated classes to simulate the extended scenarios, and (iii) update the input and output components of the classes to conform to the specification below.
+For Exercise 2, you should (i) refine your Exercise 1 design if necessary, (ii) update `BankSimulation` and associated classes to simulate the extended scenarios, and (iii) modify the input/output components according to the updated specification below.

-Exercise 2 also nudges you towards following good coding practice by adhering to a published coding convention.

 ### Extension 1: Simulating a Bank with a Queue

 Recall that, no waiting was allowed inside the bank we are simulating.
 The bank is losing customers as a customer departs if all the counters are busy.

 Exercise 2 adds an entrance queue to the bank.
-If all counters are busy when a customer arrives, the customer will join the queue and wait.
+If all counters are busy when a customer arrives, the customer joins the queue and wait.
 When a counter becomes available, the customer at the front of the queue will proceed to the counter for service.

 The entrance queue has a maximum queue length of $m$.
 If there are already $m$ customers waiting in the entrance queue, any arriving customer will be turned away[^1].

 [^1]: This is known as "balking" in queueing theory.

-If some counters are available when a customer arrives, the customer will go the first available counter, just like in Exercise 1.
+If one or more counters are available when a customer arrives, the customer will go the first available counter, just like in Exercise 1.

 ### Extension 2: Customer with a Task